imagen2/imagen_databank/README.rst

 Databank operations of the Imagen project
 =========================================

-Databank operations are currently documented internally at NeuroSpin.
+Databank operations are mostly documented internally at NeuroSpin.

-Software reference documentation_ is published on line.
+Basic information is available from the wiki_ associated to this repository.

 ``imagen_databank``